Raspberry Pi Zero W is a $10 Computer With Wi-Fi and Bluetooth

 Just ordered one...
 (Score:2)

+You always hear that these new models are priced at $X, but when you go to look for them, they are always sold out, and alternative sources have them for >$X. Then people post picture tear-downs of these awesome-looking builds, but never post actual part numbers so the builds can be replicated, and when you go looking for them the final bill runs into the hundreds of dollars.

+I guess I'm just over the various fruit boards.
+News and anecdotal stories make them sound like an incredible value, but I can neve

-Raspberry Pi Zero The Makebelieve Computer (Score:2)
+Raspberry Pi Zero The Makebelieve Computer (Score:3)

 I've looked for a Raspberry Pi Zero for years...
 I've never seen one in stock anywhere.